Preparing for Comps in Theology

 Once you have spoken to your examiners about possible questions, consider your examiners’ own personality and interests.
 What sorts of wrenches might they throw into the question that you have prepared?
 Comps questions often ask you to take a step beyond summary or analysis to offer your own evaluation.
 Note each examiner’s own interests and how he or she brings them into the conversation.
 If your examiner has a favorite thinker, be prepared to cover how this thinker relates to the themes you are focusing on even if you have not focused on this during your meetings.

 Preparing for comps is tough.
-Working on a long-term, ambiguous project like comps can be draining and paralyzing because it difficult to gauge your preparedness.
+Working on a long-term, ambiguous project like comps can be draining and paralyzing because it is difficult to gauge your preparedness.
 Therefore, pace yourself and trust the process.
-Get plenty of sleep, exercise regularly, and attend to your family and social relationships.
-These practices of self-care will also come into handy when you begin writing your dissertation.
+Get plenty of sleep; exercise regularly; and attend to your family and social relationships.
+These practices of self-care will also come in handy when you begin writing your dissertation.